vstinner/unicode_book/encodings.rst

 own 8 bits encoding.
 The problem was that 8 bits (256 code points) are not enough to store any character, and so the encoding tries to fit the user's language.
-Most 8 bits encodings are able to encode multiple languages, usually geograpically close (eg. ISO-8859-1 is intented for Western Europe).
+Most 8 bits encodings are able to encode multiple languages, usually geograpically close (e.g. ISO-8859-1 is intented for Western Europe).

 It was difficult to exchange documents of different languages, because if a document was encoded to an encoding different than the user encoding, it leaded